giellalt/lang-myv/myv.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/exceptions.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/exceptions.lexc)</small>
-added to the xml source files. эрзя-мокшонь:эрзя-мокшонь A-IS-GEN "(eng) /(fin) /(rus) " ;

-ADD ADJECTIVES BELOW
+The derivable male given names have been moved to the template urj-Cyrl-propernouns.lexc.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [../src/fst/stems/rusMaleNameDer.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/rusMaleNameDer.lexc)</small>This is where new words are added as lexc entries before they are
 added to the xml source files. лембстэ:лембстэ ADV_ "(eng) /(fin) /(rus) " ;